DiegoPiza/3Dmarms/Low_level_functions/Low_level_functions.md

-This folder contains fucntions needed to run some of the scripts in this repo
+This folder contains functions needed to run some of the scripts in this repo